 1. Know your audience.
 Before you start making decisions about where you want to focus your energy, carefully consider your target market.
 Who are they and how do they prefer to engage with the restaurant community?
 Understanding what sources of information influence diners will help you choose the most effective marketing channels for your restaurant.
 If you’re not sure, host an informal focus group (i.e. buy lunch) for a handful of people that represent your target market and ask them about their habits.
 Once you have a solid idea of what blogs, magazines, newspapers and social media accounts future guests rely on for information, you’ll know exactly who should be included in the marketing outreach.

 2. Start your social media feeds early.
 You should start social media accounts (Instagram, Twitter, Facebook) as soon as you’ve chosen the restaurant’s name.
+Most consumers (87%) have visited a new restaurant based on finding it on social media, according to a survey from OpenTable—starting early is key.
 Document and share the progression of construction, menu item testing, staff training, and anything else that will help your audience get to know you, your team, your space, and your brand.
 Giving guests the opportunity to take the pre-opening, pre-launch journey with you in real time will create a sense of ownership and build familiarity with your brand before the restaurant has even served its first guest.

 3. Love thy neighbor.
 Earning the trust and support of your immediate neighborhood is extremely important, because they are the guests that will be filling seats on freezing cold nights and holiday weekends.
 Show the community that you value their patronage by hosting a social hour with wine and light snacks, and ask attendees to drop a business card on their way out.
 This will earn you some immediate goodwill, give your staff a chance to build early relationships with neighbors, get people talking, and give you a high-quality head start on your mailing list.
 Enter these names into OpenTable right away with a guest note that indicates that they’re neighbors so that your team is always on top of giving them a little extra love.